 Hungarian Export-Import Bank Private Limited Company (“Eximbank”), based on the relevant Hungarian and international statutory regulations, provides medium and long-term credit with budgetary interest support (interest equalisation), while the Hungarian Export Credit Insurance Private Limited Company (“MEHIB”) provides export credit insurance, backed by a payment guarantee from the central budget, to cover non-marketable risks.

-If the business entity conducting foreign trade activity exports goods to the same customer under the foreign trade contract in respect of goods of the same name, customs tariff number and place of origin more than once, in order to prove the Hungarian origin of the goods it is sufficient to obtain a certificate of origin complete with a special clause issued by the competent chamber after the performance of the first export of the goods and send it to Eximbank, and in the case of refinancing, to the financing financial institution, or in the case of insurance, to MEHIB.
+If the business entity conducting foreign trade activity exports goods to the same customer under the foreign trade contract in respect of goods of the same designation, customs tariff number and place of origin more than once, in order to prove the Hungarian origin of the goods it is sufficient to obtain a certificate of origin complete with a special clause issued by the competent chamber after the performance of the first export of the goods and send it to Eximbank, and in the case of refinancing, to the financing financial institution, or in the case of insurance, to MEHIB.

-If a change occurs in the designation, customs tariff number or place of origin of the goods described in the certificate of origin complete with a clause or in the person of the buyer (customer), the business entity conducting foreign trade activity must obtain a new certificate of origin from the competent chamber for its first export after the change, and must submit it to Eximbank, and in the case of refinancing, to the financing financial institution, or in the case of insurance, to MEHIB
+If a change occurs in the designation, customs tariff number or place of origin of the goods described in the certificate of origin complete with a clause or in the person of the buyer (customer), the business entity conducting foreign trade activity must obtain a new certificate of origin from the competent chamber for its first export after the change, and must submit it to Eximbank, and in the case of refinancing, to the financing financial institution, or in the case of insurance, to MEHIB.

 NAK is responsible for products subject to the European Union’s common agricultural policy (CAP), while MKIK is responsible for all other (non-CAP) products.